-Figure out what your child’s goals are.
+Figure out what are your child’s goals.
 Then judge her talent unbiased.
-This should help you decide what level of play/team she needs to be on.
+This should help you decide what level of play and team she needs to be on.

 Most importantly, if your child is passionate about the game and is talented, encourage her to take chances on teams that will better her.
 Too often parents let their child play on teams that have friends on, in turn holding their child’s talents back.

 Those friends won’t be able to help get them on school teams or collegiate teams.

 We talk about how travel players have to fully commit, which they do.
 However, parents need to fully commit as well.
 Have seen too many good committed players not get the support at home and they never fully realize their potential.

 Parents have to put in the time and support just as much as the player has to put in the effort and training to succeed. -Travel Ball Parent for 6 Years